Betterment/webvalve/README.md

 Then run `bundle install`.

 WebValve has 3 modes of operation
-* enabled+intercepting - traffic associated with fakes is routed through fakes. all other traffic (except allowed urls) is blocked.
+* intercepting - traffic associated with fakes is routed through fakes. all other traffic (except allowed urls) is blocked.
     SOME_SERVICE_ENABLED=1 can be used to disable faking for that specific service.
-* enabled+allowing - all traffic is allowed. individual services can be routed through fakes by setting SOME_SERVICE_ENABLED=0
+* allowing - all traffic is allowed. individual services can be routed through fakes by setting SOME_SERVICE_ENABLED=0
 * disabled - traffic is not tampered with.